-Due to operations on the Datalogger, data are missing from 10 April 2003 at 12:00.
+Due to operations on the Datalogger, data are missing from 9 April 2003 at 13:00 to 10 April 2003 at 2:00.

 7.0 REFERENCE REQUIREMENTS

 Original data was collected and is provided within the framework of the Ev-K2-CNR/RONAST Joint Scientific and Technological Research Project, funded by Italian Ministries and National Research Council through the Ev-K2-CNR Committee.